 - From Manual Download via the Microsoft Malware Protection Center (MMPC) website

-If you’re getting the Windows Defender won’t update problem, try the solutions listed below to resolve the issue.
+If you’re experiencing the Windows Defender update failed issue, try the solutions listed below to resolve the issue.

 - Preliminary fixes